 An introduction to the fundamentals of land conservation drawing on a real world approach to conservation, including legal strategies used by nonprofit land trust, governmental policies pursued in the interest of resource protection, and ongoing land management programs.
 Lectures and student project.
-Prerequisite: ENV 1411.
+Prerequisite: ENV 1112 or ENV 1411.